jsfinn/weather-sheet-func/README.md

-# Google Sheets Weather Function
+# Weather Sheets Function

-A custom Google Sheets function that retrieves average temperatures between two dates for a given ZIP code using the Visual Crossing Weather API.
+A custom Google Sheets function that retrieves and caches average temperatures between two dates for a given ZIP code using the Visual Crossing Weather API.

 ## Features

 - Custom function `GETAVGTEMP()` that returns the average temperature for a ZIP code between two dates
 - Uses Visual Crossing Weather API for reliable historical weather data
+- Caches results using Script Properties to minimize API calls
 - Returns temperatures in Fahrenheit
 - Handles error cases gracefully